bdbrassart/AdventureEngine/README.md

   - `itemSize`: Size of the item.
 Not currently in use, but possibly in the future for determining if an item fits in a container.
   - `itemDesc`: Narrative description of the item.
 Should be one or two sentences describing a general appearance.
   - `itemSecret`: Only revealed on 'examine,' so only features that would be seen with close examination.

+### `npcs.json`
+The structure of the `npcs.json` file is as follows:
+- Each NPC is stored in a top-level key, which is a unique NPC ID.
+- The second-level keys are thus:
+  - `npcID`: This is included in case we need to reference it in the values, instead of the keys.
+  - `npcLoc`: This is the location of the NPC.
+  - `npcName`: The name of the NPC.
+This would ideally be a full name.
+  - `npcAlias`: This is a list of one-word aliases for an NPC to be used with commands that refer explicitly to a specific NPC.
+  - `npcDesc`: Narrative description of the NPC.
+Should be three or four sentences describing the general appearance of the NPC.